LGBTQ rights in Germany: Annulment of convictions

 In 2002, the German Government decided to overturn any convictions for homosexuality made during the Nazi period.

 In May 2016, Justice Minister Heiko Maas announced that gay and bisexual men who were convicted of same-sex sexual activity after World War II would have their convictions overturned.
 Maas said the following in a statement:

 We will never be able to eliminate completely these outrages by the state, but we want to rehabilitate the victims.
 The homosexual men who were convicted should no longer have to live with the taint of conviction.

 In October 2016, the German Government announced the introduction of a draft law to pardon around 50,000 men for the prosecutions they endured due to their sexual orientation.
 On 22 March 2017, the Germany Cabinet officially approved the bill.
-The bill, which also foresees compensation of €3,000 (£2,600) for each conviction, plus €1,500 (£1,300) for every year of jail time, then had to obtain parliamentary approval.
+The bill, which also includes compensation of €3,000 for each conviction, plus €1,500 for every year of jail time, then had to obtain parliamentary approval.
 On 22 June 2017, the Bundestag (German Parliament) unanimously passed the bill to implement the scheme to rehabilitate gay and bisexual men.
 The bill then went back to the Bundesrat for final approval, and was signed into law by German President Frank-Walter Steinmeier on 17 July 2017.